Castle To Cathedral To Cashmere

 By 1390, the number of clerics increased to 18.

-A chanonry with a substantial wall, over 3.5 metres high, 2 metres thick and around 820 metres in length, enclosed the cathedral and manses.
+A chanonry with a substantial wall, over 3.5 metres high, 2 metres thick and around 820 metres in length, enclosed the Cathedral and manses.
 It separated the church community from the laity.

 The surviving Panns Port illustrates the portcullis defences of the gate-houses.
 It was one of four gatehouses incorporated within the chanonry wall.

 In 1390, however, the charnory defences proved ineffective.
-The burning of the cathedral, by the “Wolf of Badenoch”, included 18 manses of the resident canons.
+The burning of the Cathedral by the “Wolf of Badenoch” included 18 manses of the resident canons.

 Remains of the Dean’s Manse and the Archdeacon’s Manse are now part of private buildings.

-The creation of the garden, the first of its kind in Scotland, is particularly appropriate, as Moray has, for over fourteen centuries, played an important role in the development and changing fortunes of the church.
+The creation of the garden, the first of its kind in Scotland, is particularly appropriate, as Moray has, for over fourteen centuries, played an essential role in the development and changing fortunes of the church.

 The Johnstons of Elgin woollen mill was founded on the picturesque banks of the River Lossie in 1797.